When Can Parents Modify Child Custody Orders?

 Managing child custody is one of the most challenging aspects of raising a child without a co-parent in the home.
 Even if you and your co-parent reached a custody agreement that satisfied you both and met your children’s needs, changed circumstances and your children’s evolving needs could spur a desire to modify your current arrangement.

-If you and your co-parent agree about revising your custody arrangements, a Houston child custody modification lawyer could help you present a revised document to the court.
-If you are in conflict with your co-parent, a capable child custody attorney at Angela Faye Brown & Associates could argue strenuously for your desired outcome.
+If you and your co-parent agree about revising your custody arrangements, our child custody modification lawyers can help you present a revised document to the court.
+If you are in conflict with your co-parent, one of our capable child custody attorneys at Angela Faye Brown & Associates can argue strenuously for your desired outcome.
 Based in Houston and Austin, we work with parents throughout the surrounding areas in Texas.

 Texas Family Code §156.102(a) discourages a parent from bringing a custody modification request within one year of the most recently issued custody order.
 The law provides only three justifications for seeking a custody modification within a year:

 Assuming a reasonable time has passed since the last custody order, courts generally support modifications that both parents agree are desirable.
-The parents could revise an existing order to reflect a custody arrangement that meets their current needs.
-A knowledgeable child custody modification lawyer in Houston could formalize their agreement into a proposed order that they could then submit to the court.
+The parents can revise an existing order to reflect a custody arrangement that meets their current needs.
+A knowledgeable child custody modification lawyer in Houston can formalize their agreement into a proposed order that they can then submit to the court.

 Although courts give deference to parents’ agreements on these issues, the deference is not complete.
 A judge will review any proposed order or modification to ensure that it conforms with the child’s best interests.
 A court can refuse an uncontested modification if it does not appear to support the child’s well-being.

-If a non-custodial parent seeks primary physical custody of a child who is 12 or older, and the child supports the move, a court will consider the child’s wishes.
-However, the court will rule in accordance with what it believes is in the child’s best interest, even if that means depriving the child of their preferred residence.
+If a noncustodial parent seeks primary physical custody of a child who is 12 or older and the child supports the move, a court will consider the child’s wishes.
+However, the court will rule in accordance with what it believes is in the child’s best interests, even if that means depriving the child of their preferred residence.

 When a child is younger than 12, the parent requesting the revision must prove that a substantial change in circumstances requires the modification.
 The change could be in the custodial parent’s circumstances, such as:

 If you wish to adjust an existing custody order, the law gives you the right to seek a modification.
-If your co-parent seeks a revision but you object, the burden is on the co-parent to prove the change is necessary and serves the child’s best interest.
+If your co-parent seeks a revision but you object, the burden is on the co-parent to prove that the change is necessary and serves the child’s best interests.

-Whether you wish to propose a custody modification or defend against one, a Houston child custody modification lawyer could provide sound legal advice and committed advocacy.
+Whether you wish to propose a custody modification or defend against one, one of our Houston child custody modification lawyers can provide sound legal advice and committed advocacy.
 Request an appointment to speak with a dedicated attorney at Angela Faye Brown & Associates today.
 Call our Houston office at 281-975-0307.